How to Be Productive When You Work While Traveling.

 There are monthly as well as yearly options and, overall, this could be a safer way to start living the remote/nomad lifestyle.

 In my remote work experience I found that being surrounded by familiar things makes it easier to get set up and be efficient in a new place.

-Those things are like “talismans” that have an emotional value because they’ve been with you through important moments or came from special people in my life path.
+Those things are like “talismans” that have an emotional value because they’ve been with me through important moments, or came from special people in my life path.

 When your temporary home, room or work space don’t look nor feel ideal to put you in productive mode, curate them with items that will make the atmosphere cozy and inspiring.

-For example, I arrange my desk – be it at home, in a coworking or even at a restaurant – in a way that matches my style: tidy yet decorated with my talismans and other objects that I find or buy along the way.
+For example, I arrange my desk – be it at home, in a co-working or at a hotel restaurant – in a way that matches my style: tidy and garnished with my talismans and other objects I find or buy along the way.

 Being comfortable in an environment designed accordingly to your taste and modus operandi will definitely help you get work done.

 Traveling is about getting out of your comfort zone and finding yourself in new places and situations, dealing with people you don’t know.
 This is the game and the reason why we are excited about traveling.
 Though, on the flip side, this may generate financial, professional and social anxiety.

 Unfortunately there isn’t one single way to follow because every person is different.
 But one thing is certain: having a flexible mindset and an adaptable attitude will make things A LOT easier when you work while traveling.